wandb/docs/docs/guides/hosting/operator.md

 kubectl port-forward svc/wandb-console 8082
 ```

-Access the console in the browser with https://localhost:8082/console.
+Access the console in the browser with `https://localhost:8082/` console.

 See [Accessing the W&B Kubernetes Operator Management Console](#access-the-wb-management-console) on how to get the password (Option 2).